 Truly listening with curiosity and the intention to understand another’s perspective is a gift you can give to your child.
 As parents, we often feel like we need to jump in and solve the problem when we see our children struggling.
 However, allowing your child to feel heard and understood is a powerful way to connect with them and show them support.
 During this webinar, you will learn the three steps of mindful communication and how this can open the door to a stronger relationship which is built on trust.

-Thursday, May 19, 2021: “Boost Your Child’s EQ: The Role of Emotional Intelligence in Social Relationships”
+Thursday, May 19, 2022: “Boost Your Child’s EQ: The Role of Emotional Intelligence in Social Relationships” (watch the recording)

 Did you know that emotional intelligence is the number one quality that employers are seeking in new hires?
 Did you also know that emotional intelligence is not fixed, and can be developed?
 During this webinar, you will learn about the different aspects of EQ, and how you can help your child improve their emotional intelligence in order to improve their social skills and social relationships.